CrystalDsouza05/EDNA_Consumer_Goods_Sales/README.md

 # Consumer Goods Sales - Enterprise DNA
-This dashboard was created as part of the Dashboarding and Data Visualisation Intensive

 ## 📌 About this Dashboard
 This dashboard provides a comprehensive overview of U.S. consumer goods sales in 2016 and 2015, covering multiple dimensions like distribution channels, warehouses, regions, and sales trends over time.